atsb/Doom64EX-Plus/README.md

 ### Linux or Cross Plataform Compilation

-Use the `build.sh` script for a native build and the `build_win_cross.sh` script for cross compilation for Windows.
+Use the `build.sh` script for a native build or the `build_win_cross.sh` script for cross compilation for Windows.

 ### Windows